jonathancross/jc-docs/Secure PGP keys and Yubikey NEO.md

         gpg --encrypt --recipient ja@wikileaks.org
         gpg --encrypt ja@wikileaks.org
         gpg --recipient 92318DBA
-        gpg --encrypt --recipient 92318DBA
-        gpg --recipient 92318DBA <<< "test"
-        gpg --recipient ja@wikileaks.org
-        gpg --recipient ja@wikileaks.org <<< "test"
 * [Why do I see “Secret key is available.” in gpg when it is not?](http://security.stackexchange.com/questions/115230/why-do-i-see-secret-key-is-available-in-gpg-when-it-is-not)
+* The command `gpg --armor --export=2FFA7695` will export *ALL* public keys, not just `2FFA7695` as one might expect.
+Unlike many other gnu programs, gpg doesn't support the `=` (equals sign) as separator, so it just silently assumes you want everything.
 *  By default, `gpg -k` will **not** list fingerprints or the recomended longer key ID format experts agree should be used.
 Instead, it lists the [unsafe 8-character "short" format](http://www.asheesh.org/note/debian/short-key-ids-are-bad-news.html).
 Why is the default the less secure option?
 Use `gpg -k --fingerprint --keyid-format long` instead.
 * When you use `gpg --search-keys KEYID`, the command will often not find perfectly valid keys (eg: those on pool.sks-keyservers.net or pgp.mit.edu).
 There is a bunch of keyservers, so the key you are looking for *may* be on any of them, or *none of them*, or maybe it is there, but the search algo doesn't find it.
 * If you add a picture (must be a jpg!), add a default keyserver, etc. it will be stored as part of your Public key.
 Your pub key will be changing often and should be republished.
 It is still not clear to me which actions change your Public key:
   * `YES` Adding a jpg photo.
   * `YES` Adding / revoking an identity.
-(NOTE: identities cannot *modified*)
+(NOTE: identities cannot be *modified*)
   * `YES` Updating the expiration date.
   * `YES` Certifying / adding or revoking a subkey.
   * `YES` Importing a signed copy of your key from someone else.
   * `YES` Adding a keyserver url.
-  * `???` Changing the password used to encrypt the master key (I don't think so)?
   * `NO` Signing another person's key.
   * `NO` Publishing your Public key to a keyserver.

-#### gpg will use various cryptic symbols noting the properties of the key.
+#### gpg will use various cryptic symbols and abbreviations noting the properties of the key
 When listing Secret keys (`gpg --list-secret-keys` or `gpg -K`) you may see:
 * `sec` = Secret (aka Private) and Public key exists for the Master key.
-* `sec#` = Master key secret is not present, only the Public key (called a "stub").
-This is normal when using subkeys on the online system.
+* `sec#` = Master key secret is not present, only a "stub" of the private key.
+This is normal when using subkeys without their Master key being present.
 * `uid` = User ID.
 Combination of name, email address and an optional comment.
 You can have multiple UIDs, add and remove (`revoke`) them without breaking your Master key.
-If you add a photo, it will be a new `uid` added ot the key.
+If you add a photo, it will be a new `uid` added to the key.
+When people "sign your key", they are really signing one or more of these UIDs.
 * `ssb` = Subkey Certified by the master key.
 * `ssb>` = Subkey where the private portion is on the YubiKey or another device.